The Darkest of the Hillside Thickets: The Shadow Out of Tim (2007)The Shadow Out of Tim is the Thickets' second theme album, after Spaceship Zero. The title is a play on words from the H.P Lovecraft short story The Shadow Out of Time. The album is an adaptation and a rock opera based on Lovecraft's story. The album recounts the tale of a marine biologist who found his body had "been possessed by an alien intelligence" and works to find out what happened. The album was released at the Summer Solstice (June 21) 2007.

 Among the songs recorded during The Shadow Out of Tim sessions were "Shhh...." and "(We're Gonna) Kill the Chupacabra (Tonight)."
-They were not included on the album as they "didn’t fit in with the [album] narrative".
-Both we're later released on The Dukes of Alhazred.
+They were not included on the album as they "didn't fit in with the [album] narrative".
+Both were later released on The Dukes of Alhazred in 2017.

-In 2009 the Shadow Out Of Tim song "Blackout" was nominated for the 8th Annual Independent Music Awards for Hard Rock/Metal Song of the year.
+In 2009, the Shadow Out Of Tim song "Blackout" was nominated for the 8th Annual Independent Music Awards for Hard Rock/Metal Song of the year.

 PAX, Child's Play, and Rock Band (2008)

-In 2008 the Thickets were invited to play at the Penny Arcade Expo.
+In 2008, the Thickets were invited to play at the Penny Arcade Expo.
 Their performance at the event led to their previously unreleased song "Shhh...." being included as a downloadable track in the PAX 2008 Collection for the video game Rock Band.
 A Thickets song was also included on the "Child's Play CD 2008" compilation.

 In December that year the Thickets organized a fundraiser dubbed "Cthulhupalooza".
 The event included a show by the band, as well as screening of The Call of Cthulhu and a Rock Band contest.
 The winner of the Rock Band contest won the opportunity to perform a Rock Band song with the Thickets.
 Proceeds from the event were donated to Child's Play charity.
 A second Cthulhupalooza festival was run in 2011.

 The Dukes of Alhazred (2017)

-In March 2016 the Thickets launched an Indiegogo campaign to fund creation of a new album.
+In March 2016, the Thickets launched an Indiegogo campaign to fund creation of a new album.
 The album successfully funded later that year.
 The album was released in 2017 with the title The Dukes of Alhazred.
 A Stranger Aeons review said "If you like some catchy rock with your cosmic horror, The Darkest of the Hillside Thickets are your guys!"
-In 2018 the Thickets won the "Rock" category for the Fraser Valley Music Awards.
+After the release, Jordan Pratt retired from the band and was replaced by Byron Slack from the band Invasives.
+In 2018, the Thickets won the "Rock" category for the Fraser Valley Music Awards.

+Upcoming sixth album (2022–present)

+In September 2022, the band announced on Facebook that they had started working on their sixth album.